Oklahoma Emergency Interim Executive and Judicial Succession Act

 The Emergency Interim Executive and Judicial Succession Act (63 O.S.
 Sections 685.1 - 685.11) is an Oklahoma state law governing emergency succession to the all offices of the state and local governments, excluding the members of the Oklahoma Legislature, which are governed by the Oklahoma Emergency Management Interim Legislative Succession Act.

 The Emergency Executive and Judicial Succession Act was signed into law by Governor Brad Henry on August 29, 2003.
+The act was part of a broader wave of emergency succession legislation passed by U.S. states following the September 11, 2001 attacks, which highlighted vulnerabilities in government continuity planning at all levels.
+The act complements the separately enacted Oklahoma Emergency Management Interim Legislative Succession Act, which governs succession for members of the Oklahoma Legislature.

 In General

 All Emergency Interim Successors and Special Emergency Judges must take the same oath of office as the officers they are acting as.
 However, they do not need to fulfill any other prerequisite of office.
 All officials authorized to act as governor, Emergency Interim Successors and Special Emergency Judges may exercise their powers only after the declaration of a state of emergency.
 The Oklahoma Legislature, by concurrent resolution, may, at any time, terminate the authority of any Emergency Interim Successor or Special Emergency Judges to exercise their powers and discharge their duties.

 Any dispute concerning a question of fact arising under the Emergency Succession Act with respect to an office in the executive branch of the state government (except a dispute relative to the Office of Governor) is determined by the governor and his decision is final.
 Any dispute with respect to the office of governor is determined by the Supreme Court.